AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 ## More tips

-Other useful hints will pop up in the [!UICONTROL Quick Insights Builder], some of them depending on your last action.
+Other useful hints pop up in the [!UICONTROL Quick Insights Builder], some of them depending on your last action.

 * First, complete the **[!UICONTROL More tips]** tutorial: Access it via the Help (?) icon next to the [!UICONTROL Quick Insights] title.
 This tutorial shows up 24 hours after you have created a project with at least one dimension and one metric.

     ![The Quick Insights Panel notification displayed after you click the Help icon.](assets/qibuilder4.png)

-You can analyze by multiple dimensions, adding multiple metrics, and filter by combinning or comparing multiple filters:
+You can analyze by multiple dimensions, adding multiple metrics, and filter by combining or comparing multiple filters:

 ![Quick Insights Builder Result](assets/qibuilder-result.png)